• Share this on:

 Essential oil

-The quality of spices and herbs is generally higher when the ash percentage is low, and the essential oil content is high.
+The quality of spices and herbs is typically better when the ash percentage is low and the essential oil content is high.
 ESA sets a minimum essential oil content for most spices and herbs.

-For some spices and herbs, internationally recognised standards set specific quality and specification criteria:
+For several spices and herbs, internationally recognised standards set specific criteria for quality and specification:

 Tips: